Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 Your rights mean nothing without enforcement.
 Ohio provides several pathways:

 State Complaint to ODEW: File a written complaint with the Ohio Department of Education and Workforce (OEC division) alleging a violation of IDEA or OAC 3301-51.
-ODEW must complete its investigation and issue a written decision within 60 days.
+ODEW generally has 60 calendar days to complete its investigation and issue a written decision.
 No attorney required.
 Free.
 Appropriate for procedural violations like missed timelines, failure to issue PR forms, or services not being provided as written in the IEP.

 Mediation: A neutral ODEW mediator facilitates a resolution between you and the district.
-Free.
-Voluntary.
+Free and voluntary, requiring agreement from both parties.
 Agreements are legally binding.
 Good when both sides want to negotiate but are stuck.

 Due Process Hearing: A formal administrative hearing before an impartial hearing officer.
 You may be represented by an attorney.
 The hearing officer issues a written decision.
 This is the most powerful tool — and the most resource-intensive.
 If you prevail in due process, attorney fees may be recoverable.